Dance movement as medicine: transforming neurological challenges

 I was still a beginner, but I no longer finished all the phrases facing the wrong way.
 My legs became less ‘dyslexic’ and the rest of me followed – I am better at planning and organization and I’m more acquainted with my lefts and rights.
 I’m still pretty bad at directions but, hey, it’s dancing, not magic.

 Movement as medicine photography by Camilla Greenwell

-Emma Warren is the author of ‘Make Some Space’, which she wrote and published in 2019.
+Emma Warren, the author of "Movement as Medicine," is the author of ‘Make Some Space’, which she wrote and published in 2019.
 A companion pamphlet, ‘Document Your Culture’, is out on 31 August 2020.
 She is working on a new book about dancing.